HUGO-ROCHA-MONDRAGON/PORTf_MANAGER/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)]()
 [![Tests](https://img.shields.io/badge/Tests-xUnit-informational)]()

-A complete option-pricing and strategy analysis engine developed in C# during the first semester of the **Master 272 – Financial Engineering** at **Université Paris Dauphine–PSL**.
+A complete option-pricing and strategy analysis engine developed in C# during the first semester of the second year of my Masters at Dauphine-PSL.

 This project integrates real-market data, a modular financial engine, a WPF graphical interface, Monte Carlo simulation, and more than 50 unit tests to ensure robustness.